License Application Info

 I am waiting for my exam application to be approved, how can I find out the status?

-1. It can take up to 60 days to approve your application (and it often does take that long).
+1. It can take up to 45 days to approve your application.

 Will I get a pay raise when I get my license?